 Key words: – women, empowerment, education, inequality

 “You educate a man; you educate a man.
-You educate a woman; you educate a generation5.”
+You educate a woman; you educate a generation.”

-“To me education is a leading out of what is already there in the pupil’s soul6.”
+“To me, education is a leading out of what is already there in the pupil’s soul.”

 OBJECTIVE OF RESEARCH

-Women literacy rate in our country was bad in pre independence era.
+Women literacy rate in our country was bad in the pre-independence era.

-Overall education standard of country grew up after independence
+Overall education standard of the country grew up after independence

-Government policies played a very important role in enhancing women literary rates.
+Government policies played a very important role in enhancing women literacy rates.
 Hence empowerment of women

 LIMITATION OF THE RESEARCH

-Following are the main limitation of research work:-
+Following are the main limitations of this research work:-

-Due to the vastness of the topic it is not possible to over all the aspect within a limited time period therefor this research is strictly conducted on education sector only.
+Due to the vastness of the topic, it was not possible to overall the aspect within a limited time period, therefore, this research is strictly conducted on education sector only.